Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 The second case is unpredictable traffic spikes.
 With traditional Redis, a sudden write surge can saturate the single thread and queue up.
 With Dragonfly, load spreads across threads and degradation is smoother.
 This matters especially in e-commerce with campaign peaks, in media platforms with unpredictable virality, or in public APIs with bursty traffic.

 The third, less obvious case, is persistence with large state.
-If your use case requires reloading millions of keys after a restart, the speed difference on snapshots and recovery can save minutes of downtime per deployment, which adds up in environments with frequent releases.
+If your use case requires reloading millions of keys after a restart, the speed difference on snapshots and recovery can save minutes of downtime per deployment.

 Where sticking with Redis still makes sense

-The second is when the application depends on modules like RedisSearch, RedisTimeSeries, or RedisGraph in their official versions.
-Even when Dragonfly has equivalents, functional parity is not yet complete and semantic differences can bite in production.
+2. The application depends on modules like RedisSearch, RedisTimeSeries, or RedisGraph in their official versions.
+Even when Dragonfly has equivalents, functional parity is not yet complete.

-The third, more delicate, is enterprise clients who pay for direct commercial support.
-Redis Ltd. and now Valkey through the Linux Foundation offer mature support channels, with SLAs and accumulated expertise in complex deployments.
-Dragonfly has commercial support through its company, Dragonfly Labs, but the partner ecosystem and community depth are not yet comparable.
+3. Enterprise clients who pay for direct commercial support.
+Redis Ltd. and now Valkey through the Linux Foundation offer mature support channels with SLAs.
+Dragonfly has commercial support through Dragonfly Labs, but the partner ecosystem and community depth are not yet comparable.

 The Valkey factor in the equation